cert-manager/testing/README.md

 ### hack/

-This contains a bazel build file and support scripts used to verify aspects of the repository.
+This contains support scripts used to verify aspects of the repository.

 ### config/